The biggest cyber attacks and tips to build cyber resilience

 In late November 2020, news broke about a threat actor trading passwords of the email accounts of C-level executives globally.
 It was unclear where did the seller receive these credentials from.
 He sold access anywhere from $100 to $1,500, according to the company size or user role.
 His database included executives like CEOs, COOs, CFOs, CMOs, CTOs, President, VPs, Executive Assistants, Finance Managers, Accountants, Directors etc.

-Solorigate aka SolarWinds Supply Chain Attack 2020 (December 2020)
+Solorigate aka SolarWinds supply chain attack 2020 (December 2020)

 In what is considered as one of the most wide scaled disastrous cyber incidents of 2020, the Solorigate supply chain attack targeted over 200 organisations.
 Investigations by FBI, CISA and ODNI mentioned that SolarWinds, an American corporate software management tool, had their supply chain hacked by the Russian threat actors.